 Meanwhile, a QROPS will be subject to the tax rules in your country of residence.
 These rules may be more favourable to you, allowing you to make the most of your savings.

-Similarly, drawing a UK pension while abroad may see you have to pay both UK Income Tax and your country of residence’s Income Tax, unless the country you live in has a double-taxation agreement with the UK government.
+Similarly, drawing a UK pension while abroad may see you have to pay tax in both the UK and your country of residence, unless the country you live in has a double-taxation agreement with the UK government.

-A QROPS would mean you wouldn’t owe UK Income Tax at all, removing double taxation as a possibility.
+A QROPS would mean you wouldn’t owe this tax in the UK at all, removing double taxation as a possibility.

-As a QROPS is held in another country, they tend to have a higher exposure to overseas investments that might not be included by UK pension managers.
+As a QROPS is held in another country, they tend to have a higher exposure to overseas investments that might not be included by pension managers in the UK.

 These alternative investments can provide greater diversification to your pension holdings, offering a greater chance for investment returns.